Grinding of the Greens Continues!

 Fayetteville Christmas Tree Pickup scheduled for Jan.
 9-13, 2023

 Trees Will Be Recycled at the Fayetteville Community Garden

-The 23rd Annual Grinding of the Greens Christmas Tree Recycling program is scheduled for Saturday, January 14, 2017!
-Designed to protect and enhance our environment, Grinding of the Greens encourages Fayetteville residents to recycle their live Christmas trees and since 1994, has kept thousands of pounds of recyclable material out of our landfills.
-This year, employees of the Fayetteville Public Works Commission, City of Fayetteville and Duke Energy Progress (DEP) are partnering to turn the trees into mulch for the Fayetteville Community Garden and other local parks.
+The Annual Grinding of the Greens Christmas Tree Recycling program, a Fayetteville holiday tradition since 1994, continues on!
+The annual program is celebrating its 29th year of protecting and enhancing our environment.
+Grinding of the Greens encourages Fayetteville residents to recycle their live Christmas trees and since its beginning, has kept thousands of pounds of recyclable material out of our landfills.
+The long-standing partnership between Fayetteville Public Works Commission, Fayetteville-Cumberland Parks & Recreation and Duke Energy Progress (DEP) turns live Christmas trees into mulch for the Fayetteville Community Garden and other local parks.

-The City of Fayetteville will collect live trees from Fayetteville city residents in a special tree pickup beginning Monday Jan.
-9, 2017.
-Pickups are separate from yard waste, trash or recycle pickups and city residents should put their trees out for curbside collection by the morning of January 9.
-All lights, stands and trimmings should be removed from your tree.
-If you live outside the City or miss the pickup, you may drop your tree at the Fayetteville Community Garden, located at the corner of Van Story and Mann Street just off Old Wilmington Road any day before January 14.
-PWC and DEP volunteers will grind them into mulch at the Grinding of the Greens which begins at 8:30 am at the Community Garden on January 14.
+The Cumberland-Fayetteville Parks and Recreation will collect the trees from Fayetteville city residents in a special tree pickup beginning Monday Jan.
+9, 2022.
+Pickups are separate from yard waste, trash or recycle pickups and city residents should put their trees out for curbside collection by the morning of January 21.
+All lights, stands and trimmings should be removed from the tree.
+Residents who live outside the City or miss the pickup, may drop off trees at the Fayetteville Community Garden, located at the corner of Van Story and Mann Street just off Old Wilmington Road any day before January 21.

 Overview: 29th Annual Grinding of the Greens – City of Fayetteville Update